gerardbm/atomic/README.md

 `Luma (Y') = 0.2126 R' + 0.7152 G' + 0.0722 B'`

-In a RGB color wheel, hues have been selected in order to be distinguishable for the human eye and keeping harmony: that means one color every 60°.
+In a RGB color wheel, hues have been selected in order to be distinguishable for the human eye and keeping harmony: that means **one color every 60°**.

 **Space Mode**: base colors use the blue color (hue 240°).

 ![Atomic-scheme](https://github.com/gerardbm/Atomic/blob/master/img/atomic-space-mc.png)

-In this palette, the base colors have more blue and green than red.
-During the day, these colors don't carry any problem, but at night blue light negatively affects health and sleep patterns: it affects levels of the sleep-inducing hormone melatonin more than any other wavelength.

 **Onion Mode**: base colors use the purple color (hue 300°).